NIVeriStandAdd-Ons/SLSC-EDS-Plugin-Custom-Device/README.md

+This code has been archived.
+For the latest version, please go to: https://github.com/ni/niveristand-slsc-eds-custom-device

 # SLSC-EDS-Plugin-Custom-Device
 SLSC EDS (Electronic Datasheet) Plugin Custom Device allows any generic SLSC Capabilities File to be used within the VeriStand.